A blog post written in preparation for a CPD workshop in Oxford on 4 March 2018

 Why do we think it's quite reasonable for the client to expect us to provide a minimum of benign conditions?
 When we look more deeply into this, we could say simply it’s because we realise the client is already vulnerable - that's why they risk turning up in the first place.

 But if we look more deeply, we would need to say: we realise that without some kind of positive indication on the therapist’s part, the client is already liable to assume a self-fulfilling prophecy of a negative outcome.
 We realise they do not come with neutral expectations: consciously they come with positive expectations, unconsciously they are already half out the door, because in their vulnerable state they are already feeling the likelihood of the worst.
 Within one-person psychology language Freud might call this the repetition compulsion.
-In two person psychology terms we could say: the client’s unconscious already expects a re-enactment.
+In two-person psychology terms we could say: the client’s unconscious already expects a re-enactment.
 The enactment has already happened.
 We are not dreading some eventual future disappointment, it's already occurred.

 In simple terms: in making the therapeutic environment safe we implicitly realise that the client is not only an adult seeking therapy.
 They are already a hurt child, for whom we quite naturally have empathy and are prepared to make allowances, adjustments, and reassuring gestures.
 Some therapists have quite valid and categorical misgivings about this, and therefore deliberately refuse to bend or incline the space towards the child or to make it easier for them.
 As we will see, there are many good reasons for this.
-But this is one of the areas of therapy where what the left brain thinks and intends is easily undermined by what the right brain (inspired by the heart) actually does - most of us find it incredibly hard to resist nodding and smiling in empathic recognition, and usually that is already a communication to the client’s inner child.
+But this is one of the areas of therapy where what the left brain thinks and intends is easily undermined by what the right brain (inspired by the heart) actually does - most of us find it incredibly hard to resist nodding and smiling in empathic recognition, and usually that is already to some extent a communication to the client’s inner child.

 So, in summary so far: we think it's reasonable to make the therapeutic space safe because we have already empathically adjusted ourselves to the wounded child and the reparative response it evokes and needs.